-WYSE partner organizations collaborate with the Grainger College of Engineering to provide K-12 youth from diverse backgrounds with authentic STEM enrichment experiences within afterschool or weekend STEM programs.
+WYSE partner organizations collaborate with The Grainger College of Engineering to provide K-12 youth from diverse backgrounds with authentic STEM enrichment experiences within afterschool or weekend STEM programs.
 These engagements use curricula developed by University faculty and staff in engineering, education, and other STEM fields.
 Undergraduate students selected to be WYSE LEADers provide instruction and mentoring to the students involved.
 If you are interested in being a WYSE partner organization or a WYSE funder of these activities, please contact us.
-We would love to hear from you and to discuss potential avenues for partnership.
+We would love to hear from you to discuss potential avenues for partnership.

 WYSE partners with CISTEME365 to provide a meaningful and complete impact on the lives of children and students around the state of Illinois.